mstfaydin0/javascript_starter_kit/README.md

 ```sh
 install npm
 ```
-Open project in browser with lite server
+Open your project in browser with lite server

 ```sh
 npm run dev